brendonmatos/golive/README.md

 ## TODO
+ - [x] Components
+    - [x] Subcomponents
+    - [ ] Plan better component write - maybe follow go-kit policy?
- - [ ] Reactive subcomponents
+    - [ ] Write Test
- - [ ] Decide what LiveWire will connect.
-It will continue to be the page or the scope makes more sense?
+ - [x] Decide what LiveWire will connect.
+It will continue to be the page, or the scope makes more sense?
  - [ ] Throttling events from view
  - [ ] Decide if will be necessary a method that receive all the events before send to front.
 Being able to block some updates